jacopoaltieri/scope-xr/README.md

 ### 5.1 Focal Spot Dimension Measurement

-To compute the two dimensions of the focal spot, the program fits an Error Function (ERF) on each radial profile and finds the profiles with the largest and smallest slope values.
-It then identifies these profiles on the sinogram and the reconstruction based on their angle index.
+To compute the two dimensions of the focal spot, the program fits an ERF function on each radial profile and computes the ones with the largest slope value.; the narrow profile is taken perpendicular to the wide one.
+Then it identifies these profiles on the sinogram and the reconstruction based on their angle index.

 - **Sinogram FWHM Measurement:**
   Direct measurement of the Full Width at Half Maximum (FWHM) of the sinogram profile.
 The profile can be averaged with its nearest neighbors to reduce noise.
 This method may be imprecise or underestimate the actual size of the focal spot due to the low number of sample points.